maoronen/remote_booking_repo/readme.md

 for a one week vacation in August in exotic Seychelles.

 ## Installation
-The program operates on windows OS and uses python 3.8.3
+The program operates on any OS and uses python 3.8.3
 * Create virtual environment and run: pip install -r requirements.txt
 * Run the booking script: